 In a special collaboration with Manual Jakarta from Indonesia, B-Side brought together three creative figures from each city to chat about their works and how the environment and culture of their homes have shaped their career in the industry.
 This time, Ayu Larasati (Jakarta) and Tok Yu Xiang (Singapore) talked about their shared passion for ceramics and pursuing this career path despite challenges in the present.

-Read Conversation Between two Cities: Chris Bunjamin & Juliana Tan here.
+Read Conversation Between Two Cities: Chris Bunjamin & Juliana Tan here.

-Tok Yu Xiang (Todd) is a Taiwan-based Singaporean ceramist whose curiosity for clay and pottery has brought him around the world as he continues to explore the possibilities within the field.
+Tok Yu Xiang (Todd) is a Taiwan-based Singaporean ceramist whose curiosity for clay and pottery has brought him around the world, as he continues to explore the possibilities within the field.
 He is most recognised for his knack in wood firing technique.

-Ayu Larasati (AL): I guess I just want to know how you started to become a potter?
+Ayu Larasati (AL): I guess I just want to know how you started to become a potter.

 Tok Yu Xiang (TYX): I went to school without knowing what I really wanted.
-I was studying a major at Lasalle College and you know, the school was very experimental and I was more interested in performance art back then.
+I was studying a major at LASALLE College and you know, the school was very experimental and I was more interested in performance art back then.
 I found clay before I turned 21.
 Back then, we didn’t learn a lot of technicalities about clay, so I felt like I was deprived of that foundation.
 Along the way, I hungered for more knowledge about clay.
-After my military service, I decided to work and save up money to travel and learn; I went on a quest to go overseas as much as I can to learn from other ceramists and artists.
+After my military service, I decided to work and save up to travel and learn.
+I went on a quest to go overseas as much as I could to learn from other ceramists and artists.
 So that’s how I got into this.
 How about you?